 OPEN-AIR MUSEUM OF THE MILITARY MACHINERY

-‘National Museum of the History of Ukraine in the Second World War’ in Kiev promptly involve its visitors with an open-air museum, modest in size, yet impressing with a number of pieces of military equipment and machinery of the WW2 and beyond.
-This historical walk along with the ranks of the most recognized mechanic symbols of the Eastern front it to be accompanied with informational metal plates with short characteristics, yet only in Ukrainian.
+‘National Museum of the History of Ukraine in the Second World War’ in Kyiv promptly involve its visitors with an open-air museum, modest in size, yet impressing with a number of pieces of military equipment and machinery of WW2 and beyond.
+This historical walk along with the ranks of the most recognized mechanic symbols of the Eastern front to be accompanied with informational metal plates with short characteristics, yet only in Ukrainian.
 Devotees of the military history would easily recognize tanks and tankettes of the period with a legendary T-34 as the cherry on top of the exhibition.
-The right-wing of the open-air site is being dominated with planes, including the famous LI-2 cargo plane, which can be examined at a nominal charge.
+The right-wing of the open-air site is being dominated by planes, including the famous LI-2 cargo plane, which can be examined at a nominal charge.
 The exhibition goes ahead with a number of guns of the Eastern front from 75 to 155 caliber: artillery pieces, field guns, mortars, armored vehicles and towing boats, trucks and self-propelled guns, motorboats and torpedoes, world-recognized ‘Katyusha’ rocket launcher, also known as the Stalin’s organ.

 In July the enemy suffered heavy losses of 3900 tanks which could not be recouped with a machinery they had produced between January and July.
 We can make the same conclusion regarding the August.
 In the context of the current production volume, russians have two possible ways of doing: to replace the losses of the forces or to create new 30 tank brigades.

 Franz Halder (War diary, Volume 3: The Russian campaign, 1964)